 Help with Searches

 The library has a very useful how to/help page with details on how to find various specific items using the online search tools, including articles, dissertations and theses, government documents, journals, or books.

 The library also hosts a live chat feature, called "Ask Us!"
 During set hours, you can chat your question to a librarian and they can help you find what you are looking for.
 This is available on any library page.
 You can also call the library directly.

 Finally, the library has compiled subject guides to help with specific areas of interest.

 You can begin with the main hub for all subject guides and select "Agriculture and Plants" from the left-hand column, or you can use the drop-down menu to simply select one of the Agronomy-specifc guides.
 These guides contain links and information that are used often by other agronomy professionals and scholars, and includes sub-categories such as Crops, Soils, Weeds, Dissertations, or information on citing sources.

-When you visit the subject guides for agronomy, you will see contact information for the Agronomy subject librarian, Michael Bobb.
-Mike is the librarian dedicated to agronomy issues, and you can use his expertise to assist you with your research.
-He encourages students to contact him by email or phone with research advice or help resolving any problems they might be encountering with off-campus access.
-The Ask Us! box does not connect directly to Mike, but you can reach him directly at firstname.lastname@example.org or by phone at (515) 294-6943.
+When you visit the subject guides for agronomy, you will see contact information for the Agronomy subject librarian, Anita Bobb.
+Anita is the librarian dedicated to agronomy issues, and you can use her expertise to assist you with your research.
+She encourages students to contact her by email or phone with research advice or help resolving any problems they might be encountering with off-campus access.
+The Ask Us! box does not connect directly to Anita, but you can reach her directly at email@example.com or by phone at (515) 294-6943.

 If the ISU library doesn't have something you need, you can request that item from another library in the system through Interlibrary Loan.